retsak/haveibeenpwnedpasswords-API/README.md

     Format-Table -AutoSize
 ```

-After the individual results, the script automatically prints a "Summary of compromised entries" table (sorted by breach count) so you can review everything at once even if the console buffer scrolls.
+After the individual results, the script automatically prints a "Summary of compromised entries" table (sorted by breach count) that includes either the password preview or the full plaintext (when `-IncludePlainText` is supplied) so you can review everything at once, even if the console buffer scrolls.
+The script also displays the total runtime to help you gauge how long the batch took.

 ## Notes